snabbco/snabb/src/lib/README.ctable.md

 *updates_allowed* is an optional parameter.
 If not present or false, then the `:insert` method will raise an error if the *key* is already present in the table.
 If *updates_allowed* is the string `"required"`, then an error will be raised if *key* is *not* already in the table.
+If *updates_allowed* is the string `"preserve"`, then no error will be raised if a key is already present in the table, but in that case the corresponding value already in the table won't be updated either.
 Any other true value allows updates but does not require them.
 An update will replace the existing entry in the table.

-Returns a pointer to the inserted entry.
+Returns a pointer to the inserted or existing entry.
 Any subsequent modification to the table may invalidate this pointer.

 — Method **:update** *key*, *value*